CloudLabs-Samples/EduLabs/Database-standalone/HOL step-by-step.md

    `mysql>`

-1. Enter the below query in putty and click **Enter** to view all databases in the current server.
+1. Copy and paste the below query and click **Enter** to view all databases in the current server.
 The output for the following command will be simlar to below screenshot.

     ```
     show databases;
     ```
     ![](media/mysql-showDB.png)

-1. Create a sample database named **demo** using the following query.
-We will be using it in further steps of this task.
+1. Copy and paste the below query to create a sample database named **demo**.
+We will be using this database in further steps of this task.
     ```
     CREATE DATABASE demo;
     ```
-   An Output message will be prompted  as shown below after running the above command successfully which says `Query OK, 1 row affected (0.02 sec)`.
+   An Output message will be prompted  as shown below after running the above command successfully which shows `Query OK, 1 row affected (0.02 sec)`.

    ![](media/mysql-quey1.png)

 1. Run the below query for using the database **demo** which we created in the previous step.
-After running the command you will be prompted with a message saying **Database changed**.
+After running the command you will be prompted with a message saying **Database changed** which refers to change in database from Default to **Demo**.

    ```
    USE demo;
    ```
    ![](media/mysql-dbchange.png)

-1. The database **demo** which we created at the step 7 will be deleted after running the following query.
+1. Run the below query to delete the database **demo** which we created in step 7.
 The query will give an output message which says **Query OK, 0 rows affected (0.03 sec)**. **DROP DATABASE** command is used for deleting the databases in MySQL.

    ```
    DROP DATABASE demo;